 Bard has pledged to achieve climate neutrality by 2035.

-The College has been an early adopter of geothermal heat-exchange technology in its building construction practices, with all new construction since the mid-1990s incorporating the technology.
-In all, roughly 40% of the total building square footage on the Bard Campus utilizes geothermal heat-exchange for space heating and cooling.
+- Geothermal - as an early adopter of geothermal heat-exchange technology in its building construction practices, all new construction since the mid-1990s incorporates the technology.
+Today, roughly 40% of the total building square footage on campus utilizes geothermal heat-exchange for space heating and cooling.

 Visit Bard's AASHE STARS report submission for more information.

 In addition, Bard has partnered with Project Drawdown to put the one hundred most comprehensive climate change solutions into action on the Bard campus and the surrounding area.
 We participate in the Drawdown EcoChallenge, which is a three week event during which Bard community members can work to instate the one hundred solutions individually and as a community.
 Click here for more information on the EcoChallenge.